The Best Bedding for Singapore's Humidity

 The real issue is not thread count itself but multi-ply inflation.
 Many manufacturers twist two or three thin threads together and count each ply separately, turning a genuine 200-thread fabric into a labelled 400TC sheet.
 The result is a heavier, denser weave that traps heat rather than a finer fabric.

-Weavve's Cotton Classic uses a genuine single-ply 600TC long-staple cotton in percale weave: accurately counted, not inflated.
-A legitimately high TC in single-ply long-staple cotton with an open percale weave can still breathe well.
-The fabrics to avoid in Singapore are multi-ply inflated counts in sateen weave, particularly above 600TC, which combine artificial density with reduced airflow.
+Weavve's Cotton Classic uses genuine single-ply 600TC long-staple cotton in a sateen weave: accurately counted, not inflated.
+A legitimately high TC in single-ply long-staple cotton breathes well because the density is real, not manufactured.
+The fabrics to avoid in Singapore are multi-ply inflated counts, particularly in synthetic-blend or low-quality cotton above 600TC — they combine artificial weight with poor airflow.

 Thread Count: Genuine vs. Inflated